Gibbons-Lab/ccmb_workshop/docs/talk.md

 Download it at https://winscp.net/eng/download.php .

 After installing and running it will ask you for the same info as before.
-Choose SFTP or SCP as the protocol (default) and provide the server (s167.ok.ubc.ca) your user and password.
+Choose SFTP or SCP as the protocol (default) and provide the server address your user and password.

 ----